bassrehab/bassrehab.github.io/_posts/2024-01-16-big-data-approximate-calculations.md

 2. **Sketching**

-   - Idea: Create compact ‘sketches’ or summaries of the data that capture key statistical properties.
+   - Idea: Create compact 'sketches' or summaries of the data that capture key statistical properties.
    - Methods: Count-Min Sketch (frequency distributions), Bloom filters (probabilistic set membership), HyperLogLog (cardinality estimations)
    - Example: Track the number of unique visitors to a website using a HyperLogLog sketch, which efficiently compresses this information.